Kamensky124/Kamensky124/README.md

       <td>2005-2012</td>
   </tr>
   <tr>
-    <td colspan="3">Prepared an economic justification for the introduction of an hourly electricity report system, savings from the introduction of more than 1 million rubles
+    <td colspan="3"><p>Prepared an economic justification for the introduction of an hourly electricity report system, savings from the introduction of more than 1 million rubles</p>
-Optimized the speed and implemented additional error checking mechanisms in the calculations of the budget and business plan of the energy departments of the enterprise, increasing the speed of data acceptance from 1 week to 3 days
+<p>Optimized the speed and implemented additional error checking mechanisms in the calculations of the budget and business plan of the energy departments of the enterprise, increasing the speed of data acceptance from 1 week to 3 days</p>
 </td>
    </tr>
     </table>